Second Offense DWI in New York

 In New York, charges for driving while intoxicated (DWI) are “priorable,” meaning each subsequent conviction carries harsher penalties than the last.
 This has significant repercussions if you have been charged with a second offense.

-Having a DWI-defense attorney from Young and Young can make a huge difference in the outcome if you have been charged for drunk driving a second time.
+Having a DWI-defense attorney from Young & Associates can make a huge difference in the outcome if you have been charged for drunk driving a second time.
 Contact them online or call their law office at (631) 224-7500.

 Different BAC Levels Have Different Charges